AmelKrestic/ProgrammierProjekt/README.md

 ###Benchmarking

-Run buildBenchmark.cmd and input arguments as such:
+Run buildBenchmark and input arguments as such:
 -graph (Path of graph file)  -lon 9.098  -lat 48.746  -que (Path of que (test) file)  -s 638394

 ###Regular